dev-hunterco/polo-nodejs/README.md

 ## Anatomy of messages

-Polo defines two (very straigforward) types of messages:
+Polo defines two (very straightforward) types of messages:

 * Request: When one application wants to call a service to a second app.
 * Response: When the second application sends the first a response